Wael Zwaiter

 Abdel Wael Zwaiter (وائل زعيتر; also known as Wa'el Zu'aytir; 2 January 1934 – 16 October 1972) was a Palestinian writer and translator.
 He was assassinated as the first target of Israel's Mossad assassinations following the Munich massacre.
-Israel considered Zwaiter a terrorist for his role in the Black September group, while his supporters argued that he was "never conclusively linked" with Black September or the Munich massacre and was killed in retribution.
-Today Zwaiter is regarded with a high degree of certainty as innocent.
+Israel considered Zwaiter a terrorist for his alleged role in the Black September group, while his supporters argued that he was "never conclusively linked" with Black September or the Munich massacre and was killed in retribution.

 Early life and education

 Abdel Wael Zwaiter was born in Nablus, Palestine in 1934, the son of Adel Zu'aiter.

 He went to Iraq and studied Arabic literature and philosophy at the University of Baghdad.

 Career

 Zwaiter moved then to Libya and afterwards to Rome, where he was a PLO representative and worked as a translator for the Libyan embassy.

 In addition to his native Arabic, Zwaiter spoke French, Italian, and English.
 During his time in Italy, Zwaiter was in the process of translating One Thousand and One Nights from Arabic into Italian, but according to Emily Jacir, he never completed this.